srobinson0586/ttg-basic/1-python-programming/1.08_competency_1_fizzbuzz/README.md

 If none of the above conditions are met, the program should simply print the number itself.

-As an example, a correct implementation fizzbuzz with the `limit=20` would be:
+As an example, a correct implementation of fizzbuzz with the `limit = 20` would be:

 ```
 1